 The surname Murrah was first found in Longford (Irish: An Longfort) traditionally known as Annaly or Teffia, and situated in the Irish Midlands, in Northwest Leinster, where they held a family seat as chiefs where with a castle at Rathcline.
 After the Norman Conquest of England, Irish history was strongly influenced by the invasion of Strongbow in 1172, almost equal to the enormous Irish cultural impact on England Scotland, Wales and the whole of Europe before the Norman Conquest from the 1st to 7th centuries.
 Many Irish clanns, sept names were intermixed and family groupings became almost indistinguishable.
 This family name was found later in Westmeath.

-Important Dates for the Murrah family
+Early History of the Murrah family

 This web page shows only a small excerpt of our Murrah research.
 Another 95 words (7 lines of text) covering the year 1807 is included under the topic Early Murrah History in all our PDF Extended History products and printed products wherever possible.